-This idealised example suggests that extensions to an existing transport network, if chosen wisely, can have a disproportionate effect on patronage, due to this ‘network effect’.
+This idealised example suggests that extensions to an existing transport network, if chosen wisely, can have a disproportionately positive effect on patronage, due to this ‘network effect’.
 Of course, the more dispersed the travel demand, the more pronounced this effect will be.

 Bus route reform

 Bus routes must be re-organised to bring most homes within extended walking distance (500-600 metres) of a frequent, full-time route.
-The routes themselves should be focussed on railway stations and on major trip generators currently unreachable by rail or tram (such as Monash University and many suburban shopping centres).
-Most routes should also be more direct, “tram-like” routes running primarily along arterial roads rather than winding through back streets as many currently do.
+The routes themselves should be focussed on railway stations and on other major trip generators currently unreachable by rail or tram (such as Monash University and many suburban shopping centres).
+And most routes should also be direct and “tram-like” running primarily along arterial roads rather than winding through back streets as many currently do.

-Local feeder bus routes would fill the gaps in the network, ensuring that community facilities too far from the main arterial bus routes are still served.
+Local feeder bus routes and community bus routes such as those used in the City of Port Phillip would complement the gaps in the public transport network, ensuring that patrons with mobility challenges can still access public transport, and that community facilities too far removed from the main arterial bus routes are still well served

 Suburban Rail Extensions

-New stations should be provided on the Craigieburn line at Patullos Lane, on the Frankston line at Southland, on the Hurstbridge line in Eltham North (Allendale Road), on the Lilydale line at Cave Hill, on the Upfield line at Camp Road, and on the Werribee line at Newport West (Maddox Road) and Derrimut Road.
-The Pakenham line could be rerouted through Fountain Gate, centring this important growth corridor on the rail line.
+New stations should be provided on the Craigieburn line at Patullos Lane, on the Hurstbridge line in Eltham North (Allendale Road), on the Lilydale line at Cave Hill, on the Upfield line at Camp Road, and on the Werribee line at Newport West (Maddox Road).

 - Route 48 North Balwyn to Doncaster Shoppingtown

-- Route 72 Camberwell to Doncaster Road and the Eastern Freeway (connecting with the proposed East Doncaster rail line) and on to Ivanhoe
+- A new route from Caulfield along Burke Road, incorporating the Camberwell section of route 72, then north to Doncaster Road and the Eastern Freeway (connecting with the proposed East Doncaster rail line) and on to Ivanhoe

 - Route 3 East Malvern to the railway station, and on to Chadstone Shopping Centre